Request Quote » Request Quote »

 Heritage or historical buildings require a 3D as-built textured point cloud to Revit model.

-• Understanding goals and objectives with the best tools and techniques are key to accomplish modeling complex geometries.
+• Understanding goals and objectives with the best tools and techniques is key to accomplishing modeling complex geometries.

 • For architectural surveys, point cloud files are imported to software like Revit® to create a point cloud to BIM model.

-• Fixing the point cloud within a project is key to make sure the project does not rotate or move.
+• Fixing the point cloud within a project is key to making sure the project does not rotate or move.

-• Within BIM workflows, family libraries need to be identified to model quicker and better.
+• Within BIM workflows, family libraries need to be identified in order to model quicker and better.

 • Revit helps modelers select parametric families to enhance productivity for heritage buildings.